 Some boroughs have infant and junior schools.
-If you live in Royal Greenwich and your child attends Year 2 in an infant school in another area, you'll need to apply through us for a Year 3 place in a junior school.
+If you live in Royal Greenwich and your child attends Year Two in an infant school in another area, you'll need to apply through us for a Year Three place in a junior school.

 Supplementary information forms for voluntary aided schools

 You'll also need to complete a supplementary information form if you're applying for a place at one of the following:

 - St Mary Magdalene CE, regardless of faith

 This must be returned to the school by the same date as the deadline for the main application form.

 A number of schools have applied for in-year variations to faith based admissions criteria due to the impact of COVID-19.

 An 'in-year variation' is a process an admission authority can follow to change their admission arrangements after they have been legally agreed.
 The inability for people to go to their places of worship during COVID-19 means some faith schools have changed how they assess the faith practice criterion.

 Check which primary schools need supplementary information forms